-We find the joint distribution of maximum loss and maximum gain until the time that the process passes above a level $\beta>0$, that is, till $\tau_\beta$, as defined in (\ref{passage}).
+We find the joint distribution of the maximum loss and the maximum gain until the time that the process passes above a level $\beta>0$, that is, till $\tau_\beta$, as defined in (\ref{passage}).
 They are denoted by